 It’s something that has happened to most of us, even if you’re shipping with ParcelHero; a much-anticipated delivery has finally arrived, but when you crack the box open, the contents are not in the condition that you expected.
 Whether it is a box of book that got soggy on the way or a games console that has been crushed, it is a devastating experience.
 It doesn’t have to be the end of the world though – taking delivery of that box doesn’t mean that there is nothing you can do if your goods are damaged when you open it up.

 There is a claims procedure for occasions like this, which allows customers to claim back the value of their goods, as long as they have purchased insurance for their shipment.
-That’s not often something to worry about when you are shipping with ParcelHero however, as all ParcelHero customers get £50 of complementary insurance with every shipment.
+That’s not often something to worry about when you are shipping with ParcelHero however, as all ParcelHero customers get £50 of complementary insurance as standard*.

 In order to make sure that you get the money back for your damaged goods, you will need to make sure that you meet our claims criteria.
 And how do you do that?
 Well…